cb-geo/lem-doc/input/input.md

 #### Nodes

-The nodes is an argument in the `mesh` element, which contains the directory of the input file with the nodes coordinates.
+The `nodes` is an argument in the `input_files` component, which contains the directory of the input file with the nodal coordinates.

 ```json
       "nodes": "input/nodes.txt"